Production Deployment

 Resource-Based Component Segregation

-Different component servers can be deployed with different resource profiles:
+Different workers can be deployed with different resource profiles:

-# Configuration routing to different component server classes
+# Configuration routing to different worker pools using per-route queueName

 plugins: